shiloh4/cgai/README.md

 3. Open your browser and go to:`http://localhost:3000`.
 You should see the class landing page.

+4. After you have completed the assignment, for exmaple, Assignment 1, you can click on the link named `Assignment 1` under the `Assignments` section.
+Or, You can just go to `http://localhost:3000/assignment/a1` to see the result of the assignment.

 ---

 ## Additional Information and Resources